ethanabraham/ethanabraham/README.md

 ---

-Security engineer specializing in applied research.
-Creator of open-source tools for cybersecurity.
-Contributor to THE Cyberdyne.
-Focused on innovative defense strategies and vulnerability analysis.
-Open to collaboration on impactful projects.
+Cybersecurity innovator at THE Cyberdyne.
+Open-source creator.
+Security engineer with a focus on applied research.
+Selective consultant.
+Let's secure the future together.

 ### Expertise